Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

-The table below shows which out of a diagnosis code, high HbA1c, or prescription for glucose-lowering medication occurred earliest for patients and was therefore used as the date of diagnosis.
+The table below shows which out of a diagnosis code, high HbA1c, or prescription for glucose-lowering medication occurred earliest for patients and was therefore used as the date of diagnosis (after codes in the year of birth were removed for those with Type 2 diabetes.
+'Missing' indicates patients with a diagnosis within 3 months (<91 days) of registration start.
 If patients had >1 of a diabetes code, high HbA1c and/or prescription for OHA/insulin on their date of diagnosis, only the highest ranking of these is shown in the table (rank order: diabetes code > high HbA1c > precription for OHA > prescription for insulin).

 | Diabetes type (as per flowchart above) | Diabetes code for unspecified type | Diabetes code for specific type | Unspecified and/or type-specific diabetes code | High HbA1c | OHA prescription | Insulin prescription |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- |